linker3000/shukran/README.md

 ## User pullups

-There are two unassigned pullup resistors for use as you wish connect a jumper wire from either pin of H5 or H6 to the required I/O line and the second pin on the header is now also connected to the I/O pin.
+There are two unassigned pullup resistors for use as you wish; connect a jumper wire from either pin of H5 or H6 to the required I/O line and the second pin on the header is now also connected to the I/O pin.

 NB: The jumper position H9 determines whether the pullup resistors are connected to 5V (jumper on top two pins) or 3.3V (bottom two pins).